ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 **different** amount of space.
 For this reason we suggest you rely on the `v2_index_data_size_by_packing` metric in order to track the amount of data that you have synced.
-Diskspace measuring tools (e.g. `du`, `ls -l`) will not be able to give an accurate measurment of the amount of weave data synced.
+Diskspace measuring tools (e.g. `du`, `ls -l`) will not be able to give an accurate measurement of the amount of weave data synced.

 For reasons [explained below](#partitions-are-rarely-full) you will rarely be able to sync a full 3.6TB partition.
 However,